MicrosoftDocs/azure-docs/articles/active-directory/user-help/multi-factor-authentication-end-user-troubleshoot.md

 ---
 title: Common problems & solutions with account authentication - Azure AD
-description: Learn about potential problems and solutions for some of the more common two-factor verification problems and your work or school account.
+description: Solutions for some of the more common two-factor verification problems and your work or school account.
 services: active-directory
 author: curtand
 manager: daveba